hesselberthlab/lab-website-new/_news/2023/summer-updates.md

 inline: true
 ---

+- Welcome to Christina Akirtava, PhD, who joined the RBI Informatics Fellows, and a new PRA, Kelly McEntee.
 - Ira Fleming was appointed to the Molecular Biology T32 grant.
 - Jay was promoted to Professor of Biochemistry and Molecular Genetics.
 - Welcome to three new students Ira Fleming (MSTP > MOLB), Ashlyn Stahly, (MSTP > MOLB), and Jill Bilodeaux (MICB), a new PRA (Kezia Dobson), and a summer intern (Samantha del Pozo from the [RBI summer internship](https://medschool.cuanschutz.edu/rbi/training-and-education/summer-internship-program/about)).